 - Congregate Meals – Nutritious meals provided at a nutrition site that offers a safe environment which promotes social interaction and schedules activities that are enriching and educational.

-- Home-Delivered Meals – Popularly known as “meals on wheels”, these are nutritious meals delivered to the home of the older person who is at risk of institutionalization because of social isolation brought on by illness, disability or lack of resources.
+- Home-Delivered Meals – These are nutritious meals delivered to the home of the older person who is at risk of institutionalization because of social isolation brought on by illness, disability or lack of resources.

 - Nutrition screening and assessment: To get a holistic view of the older individual in order to determine their needs.
 In some instances, the older individual may be eligible to receive additional in-home and community based services that will allow them to age with dignity.